Lymphomas are cancers of the lymphatic system. The lymphatic system drains excess fluid from tissues. It also helps protect against infections.

 - Painless swelling of the neck, underarm, groin, or any other lymph node-bearing regions of the body

 - Constant fatigue

 - Itchy skin, especially on the legs and feet

 - Chest pain or shortness of breath

-Your doctor will ask about your symptoms and medical history.
+You will be asked about your symptoms and medical history.
 A physical exam will be done.
 It will include an exam of your lymph nodes.
-Most enlarged or swollen lymph nodes result from an infection.
-If infection is suspected, you may be given medication and told to return.

 Your bodily fluids and tissues may be tested.
 This can be done with:

 Your doctor may need to view your bodily structures.
 This can be done with:

 Treatments depend on the stage and type of cancer.
 The type is determined in part by a microscopic exam and other studies.
 Talk with your doctor about the best plan for you.
 Treatment options include: